Gladdy Wax

 Mr Vinyl Fingers

-Gladdy’s attention to detail is unrivalled: from the warmth of his sound system to his gold record centres and trademark white gloves.
+Catching Gladdy in action is an experience like no other.
+His attention to detail is unrivalled: from the warmth of his sound system to his gold record centres and trademark white gloves.

-Gladdy Wax Sound System
+Gladdy Wax Roadshow

 Gladdy at Carnival